-Genetically modified organisms (GMOs) are those whose genome has been artificially altered in a lab so as to support the expression of wanted physiological characteristics or the growth of wanted organic products.
-In conservative production of livestock, agricultural farming and breeding of pets, the technique has been used for a long time in the custom of selecting breeding individuals from a group so as to give out an offspring that has the desired characteristics.
+In the conservative production of livestock, agricultural farming, and breeding of pets, the technique has been used for a long time in the custom of selecting breeding individuals from a group to give out offspring with the desired characteristics.

-Various Pros of Genetically Modified Organisms (GMO’s)
+Various Pros of Genetically Modified Organisms (GMOs)

 1. GMOs advance the quality of grown food